nasa/harmony-SMAP-L2-gridding-service/README.md

 The `tests/run_tests.sh` script will also generate a coverage report, rendered in HTML, and scan the code with `pylint`.

-Currently, the `pytest` suite is run automatically within a GitHub workflow as part of a CI/CD pipeline.
+The `pytest` suite is run automatically within a GitHub workflow as part of a CI/CD pipeline.
 These tests are run for all changes made in a PR against the `main` branch.
 The tests must pass in order to merge the PR.

 ## `pre-commit` hooks